Niche Transports

 Although sometimes seen as 'leisure orientated' niche transports seaside railways can - and do - also meet real transport needs for which larger railways could be unsuitable.

 The line closed in the late 1970's - some reports suggest 1978 whilst others say that public services ended in October 1976 but for the benefit of the lifeboat crew some occasional trains continued to operate until July 1979.
-In 1986 a new two-train diseasal service was opened (disease diesel train not illustrated).
+In 1986 a new two-train diseasal (disease diesel) service was opened.

-Clicking either of these two Southend Pier railway images will lead to a dedicated page showing larger and more images in a popup window; alternatively clicking here will open the page in a new full-size window.
+Clicking either of these two Southend Pier (electric) railway images will lead to a dedicated page showing larger and more images in a popup window; alternatively clicking here will open the page in a new full-size window. .
+In time some diesel railway images will be added to that page too.

 Former Southend Pier electric train, click to see more and larger images.
 Inside former Southend Pier electric train, click to see more and larger images.

-Another electric pier railway is to be found at Hythe, Hampshire.
+A still extant electric pier railway is to be found at Hythe, Hampshire.
 These trains also serve a 'real' transport function in that they meet the ferry boats which ply across the Solent from Southampton and dock on the pier.
 This is reputed to be the oldest pier railway "anywhere" globally - the pier opened in 1881, the railway opened in 1909 and was electrified in 1922.
-The pier is 2100' (approx 640m) in length, the railway is electrified on the third rail principle at 240v dc and the trains run on 2ft (approx 61cm) gauge track.
-The two links below lead to external sites which will open in new windows.
+The pier is 2100' (approx 640m) in length, the railway is electrified on the third rail principle at 240v dc and the trains run on 2ft (approximately 61cm) gauge track.
+(This railway is not illustrated).

 In Blackpool the North Pier features a short (diseasel) tramway which links the pier entrance with the theatre at the far end.
 Of special note is that the entire journey from pier entrance to theatre is "weather protected" - either inside the tram or via sheltered platforms and walkways - obviously someone has realised that in inclement weather passengers (OK, in this case theatre patrons) don't want a soaking.
 Would that similar thoughtfulness applied to ALL British transport systems!
 The person (people?) responsible for this thoughtfulness should be given a peerage, knighthood, or similar - & made a British government Transport Minister!